processmining-in-logistics/psm/README.md

 More detailed information can be found in
 * the [User Manual](docs/user-manual.md)
 * Vadim Denisov, Dirk Fahland, Wil M. P. van der Aalst: *Unbiased, Fine-Grained Description of Processes Performance from Event Data.* BPM 2018: 139-157 (https://doi.org/10.1007/978-3-319-98648-7_9)
+* in other related papers (see Sec.
+Publications above)

 # Project

 The Performance Spectrum Miner project is the result of the joint research project on Process Mining in Logistics between Eindhoven University of Technology and Vanderlande Industries, and developed by
-* Vadim Denisov, Eindhoven University of Technology
+* [Vadim Denisov](https://www.linkedin.com/in/vadim-denisov-0958274/), Eindhoven University of Technology
 * [Elena Belkina](https://www.linkedin.com/in/elena-belkina-55524aa1/),
 * Dirk Fahland, Eindhoven University of Technology

-The project makes the Performance Spectrum Miner available under the [GNU LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0-standalone.html) (see file LICENSE)
+The project makes the Performance Spectrum Miner available under the [GNU LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0-standalone.html) (see file [LICENSE](LICENSE))

 The objective of the PSM project is to
 * demonstrate novel insights into non-steady state, time-variable performance of process event data,